mayankpanda3717/Invoice-Information-Extraction-System/README.md

 * Using the finetuned model for inference.

-**Note:** We could further improve this system by preprocessing the invoice images which we are giving to our model as an input.
+**Note:** * We could further improve this system by preprocessing the invoice images which we are giving to our model as an input.
 This work could be achieved using the OpenCV library.
+          * If your laptop's specification is not quite good then you can use Google Colab to run this piece of code.
+Make sure that you activate the GPU on colab that's available at free of cost.

 ### The predicted outputs obtained on giving a new invoice image would look something like:
 ![image](https://github.com/mayankpanda3717/Invoice-Information-Extraction-System/assets/148647754/bb5d5ad3-a33b-458a-be55-1545cc780614)

-**If your laptop's specifications are not quite good then you can use Google Colab to run this piece of code.
-Make sure that you activate the GPU on colab that's available free of cost.**